-It’s the age of the Internet, and more and more people seem to use the World Wide Web for hours every day.
+It’s the age of the Internet, and more and more people seem to use the World Wide Web for hours every day – be it for messaging, watching the newest Netflix releases, playing games on Steam, or having fun by using the Videoslots Bonus Code.
 You are probably reading this article on the web right now, so you already know what we are talking about.

 Our excessive use of the global network can sometimes cause serious addiction.
 This, of course, doesn’t mean that we should completely stop using our computers and smartphones.
 We can still enjoy our favorite online games or scroll social network platforms as long as we do it responsibly and not get carried away.